xinzhidao/for-work/README.md

 ///
 //
 /
 Some files are useless.
-They are work that the client could or might work on in the future.
-I kept them so that if the client wanted to change them, they would.
-There is also code for unused projects.
-These are old and
-I kept them so I can return to them in the future if the client requests improvements.
+They are work that I might or may work on in the future for a client, so I kept them so that if the client wants to change them, I can.
+There is also code for unused projects that are old and I kept them so I can come back to them in the future if the client requests improvements.
+Also, some codes are present in the HTML itself, such as CSS and JS codes, to make the work easier and faster.
+Thanks for reading.
-Thank you for reading.
 /
 //
 ///